 Although CE is an EU-wide classification, the UK government has still insisted that various fireworks that our European friends enjoy are still banned in the UK.
 That includes aerial shells, bangers, screech rockets and airbombs.

-At the time of writing (2020) it is unclear what the implications of Brexit are on all of this.
+At the time of writing (2023) it is still unclear what the implications of Brexit are on all of this.
 Members of the fireworks industry have indicated that they will be working towards a replacement in time, but until then, CE will remain in place.
-We’ll update this article if we learn of any news.
+I’ll update this article if I learn of any news.